vulpemventures/custodian-vault/README.md

 mv ../custodian-vault $GOPATH/src/github.com/vulpemventures
 ```

-Create a directory where to save the binary of the project
+Create the directory where to save the binary of the project

 ```sh
 mkdir -p ~/tmp/vault-plugins